enderpirate98/Cachyos-look-and-feel/README.md

+# Introduction

+Ever wanted to have the aesthetic look and feel of CachyOS but can switch distros?
+In this guide we will teach you on how to make your Kde Plasma desktop envrionment look and feel like it does on CachyOS itself!

-# Cachyos-look-and-feel
+# Prerequisites

-A guide on how to bring the look and feel from CachyOS to any Linux distro!
+You will need the latest version of Kde Plasma for this to work (As of writing it is 5.27.5)

+And you will optionaly need the Fish shell installed if you also want that wonderful configuration.

+# How do I install everything?

+I will work on this bit later since it is a work in progress atm but there will be something here soon!